 In the beginning of my trading, I would just flip through my markets and time frames until I found a signal and then just pull the trigger straight away.

 Today, I approach my trading very differently.
 First, I plan all my trades in advance in my trading plan and I place price alerts.
-I also post my watchlist and my setups in the forum for our premium members.
+I also share my daily watchlist in our Forex mentoring program with my students.

 Then, before making any decision, I step back and review the situation.
 I pull out my checklist, confirm that I have all my criteria and I make sure that I am not overseeing something.